 The Bab al-Rahmah cemetery (مقبرة باب الرحمة), Cemetery of the Mercy Gate, is located along the Eastern Wall of the Haram al-Sharif (Temple Mount).
-This choice of burial grounds probably reflects theological beliefs concerning the last judgment and resurrection connected to the Mount of Olives and the Asihara area (north of Herod's Gate).
+This choice of burial grounds probably reflects theological beliefs concerning the day of judgment and resurrection connected to the Mount of Olives and the Asihara area (north of Herod's Gate).
 This idea is further iterated by the as-Sirat marker located near the southern end of the eastern wall, which is believed to the place where the al-Sirat bridge will be hung.

 circa 640 CE